solarsun/build-webos/README.md

 To go into Card View after launching an app, press your keyboard’s `HOME` key.

-To start up a console on the emulator, don't attempt to login at the prompt that appears in the console from which you launched runqmeu.
+To start up a console on the emulator, don't attempt to login at the prompt that appears in the console from which you launched runqemu.
 Instead, ssh into it as root (no password):

     $ ssh root@192.168.7.2
     root@192.168.7.2's password: